JSv4/Delphic/README.md

 sudo docker-compose --profile fullstack -f local.yml up
 ```

+Go to `localhost:3000` to see the frontend.

 #### I Want to Develop / Modify the Frontend

 *If you want to actively develop the frontend, we suggest you **NOT** use the `--profile=fullstack` flag as every change will require a full container rebuild.
-Instead, instead of step #6 above,
+Instead, instead of step #5 above,

 5. First, launch the backend without the fullstack flag: